c2v4/colonize/README.md

 - `--daemon`: thanks to this flag, Gradle daemon will be used to run chosen tasks.
 - `--offline`: when using this flag, cached dependency archives will be used.
 - `--refresh-dependencies`: this flag forces validation of all dependencies.
 Useful for snapshot versions.
+- `-t`: this flag will run in continuous mode - checking if sources were changed and rerunning tasks
 - `build`: builds sources and archives of every project.
 - `cleanEclipse`: removes Eclipse project data.
 - `cleanIdea`: removes IntelliJ project data.